Studyportals

 Upon completing the course, students will be able to:

-• describe, what is the method of atomic layer deposition (ALD), what are its advantages and limitations and can broadly name its applications.
+• Students can describe the method of atomic layer deposition (ALD), its advantages and limitations and can broadly name its applications.

-• understand how an ALD reactor works and can operate a similar device under supervision.
+• Students understand how an ALD reactor works and can operate a similar device under supervision.

-• have a basic understanding of some state-of-the-art material characterisation tools, such as spectroscopic ellipsometry, X-ray diffraction and scanning electron microscopy.
-They will also have an understanding how such machines are operated and can perform these operations under supervision.
+• Students have a basic understanding of some state-of-the-art material characterisation tools, such as spectroscopic ellipsometry, X-ray diffraction and scanning electron microscopy.
+They will also understand how such machines are operated and can perform these operations under supervision.

 Accreditation